- I. How Do I Get Covers?

 - -Don't leave covers at floor level in case

 - III.
 Storage

-- -Most collectors eventually house at least most of their
+- -Most collectors eventually house at least

-because you're probably going to have tens of thousands
+this hobby because you're probably going to have tens of thousands

 of individual covers!

 - -Some collectors use trays rather than albums.